-The Julius Kuehn Institute (JKI) is an independent higher federal authority and research institution.
+The Julius Kuehn Institute (JKI) is an independent higher federal authority and research institution (read more here).
 It is subordinated to the Federal Ministry of Food and Agriculture (BMEL).
 Tasks are stipulated in the German Crop Protection Act and the Gene Technology Act.
 The main task is to advise the German Federal Government concerning issues of crop production, soil science, plant genetics, plant breeding, plant protection, plant health, and bee protection.
 JKI has about 1,250 staff members with 350 scientists at 17 research institutes spread over research facilities in 10 federal states in Germany.
 Research work aims at developing sustainable methods and techniques in crop production, plant nutrition, plant breeding and plant protection.

 At the Institute for Strategies and Technology Assessment (JKI-SF) in Kleinmachnow concepts and management options for integrated crop cultivation and organic farming with particular emphasis on the social challenges related to sustainable agriculture are developed and tested.
 Assessment of the multifaceted consequences of current and future developments in the field of agriculture and related areas together with the associated ecological and economic aspects play a crucial role in our work.